 - Read General Rules and Regulations.
 1. - 2 All exhibitors entering a small engine project into the fair must submit a record book by 9:00 am.
-Friday morning of the fair. - All small engine exhibits and exhibitors must be pre-registered by Friday, July 29, 2022 by 3.
-5 pm and be on the fairgrounds no later than 9 pm on Thursday of fair week. - All exhibitors must have exhibits on display for the entire time the fair is in session.
-4. - 5.
-All exhibitors entering a small engine project into the fair must be present at the time of showmanship judging at 9am Friday morning of the fair. - 6.
+Friday morning of the fair. - All small engine exhibits and exhibitors must be pre-registered by Sunday, July 28, 2024 by 3.
+11:59 pm and be on the fairgrounds no later than 9 pm on Thursday of fair week. - 4.
+All exhibitors must have exhibits on display for the entire time the fair is in session. - 5 All exhibitors entering a small engine project into the fair must be present at the time of showmanship judging at 9am Friday morning of the fair. - 6.
 All exhibitors must be in neat, clean and presentable attire. (no shorts or tank tops, or Tshirts unless a club T-shirt) - 7.
-Any lawn tractor being operated on fairgrounds must have a braking system, kill switch, and a low throttle setting by either a dash lever or a foot pedal. - Any exhibitor operating their lawn tractor on fairgrounds other than scheduled fair events, 8 must have permission from the tractor steward, sit completely on the seat facing forward, and operate the tractor as directed by the tractor steward. - 9.
-Any exhibitor using a lawn tractor for the lawn tractor pulling competition must submit their tractor in showmanship (Section A) to be judged as a project and must have read and signed the Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event Rules that is provided by the club leadership team. - 10 All exhibitors will have a mandatory written knowledge test given by the presiding steward and will be taken on Thursday evening when exhibitors bring their projects in for display. - The Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event is strictly limited to 11. registered members of the Piston Pushers 4-H club of Tolland County. - 12.
-Any Piston Pusher member that intends to pull with his/her lawn tractor must fill out a Tolland County Small Engine Project Verification Form.
-Any tractor submitted for pulling that has previously competed in the Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event must have changes made other than general maintenance done by the 4-H member for the current 4-H year. - 13 The purpose of this event is for each contestant to learn how to achieve a full pull and advance in the competition. - A full pull means that the tractor needs to make one continuous pull of 48" without stopping.
+Any lawn tractor being operated on fairgrounds must have a braking system, kill switch (within easy reach of driver and pit boss), a low throttle setting by either a dash lever or a foot pedal and a lawn tractor seat secured by bolts or welds. - Any exhibitor operating their lawn tractor on fairgrounds other than scheduled fair events, 8. must have permission from the tractor steward, sit completely on the seat facing forward, and operate the tractor as directed by the tractor steward. - 9 Any exhibitor using a lawn tractor for the lawn tractor pulling competition must submit their tractor in showmanship (Section A) to be judged as a project and must have read and signed the Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event Rules that is provided by the club leadership team. - All exhibitors will have a mandatory written knowledge test given by the presiding steward 10. and will be taken on Thursday evening when exhibitors bring their projects in for display. - 11.
+The Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event is limited to registered members of Tolland County. - 12 Any Piston Pusher member that intends to pull with his/her lawn tractor must fill out a Tolland County Small Engine Project Verification Form.
+Any tractor submitted for pulling that has previously competed in the Tolland County 4-H Fair Small Engine Lawn Tractor Pulling Event must have changes made other than general maintenance done by the 4-H member for the current 4-H year. - 13 The purpose of this event is for each contestant to learn how to achieve a full pull and advance in the competition.

+A full pull means that the tractor needs to make one continuous pull of 48" without stopping.
 Each contestant has 3 tries to make a full pull.
-The longest distance pulled within the 3 tries will be the distance recorded on the official score sheet. - A contestant's tractor that does not make a full pull is automatically eliminated from the competition. - The pulling judge has the final determination of a full pull.
+The longest distance pulled within the 3 tries will be the distance recorded on the official score sheet.
+A contestant's tractor that does not make a full pull is automatically eliminated from the competition.

+The pulling judge has the final determination of a full pull.
 Contestants can only skip a weight class for unexpected repairs.